bexhearty/bexhearty.github.com/articles/2016-04-20-Python-and-SQLAlchemy.md/index.md

             %(self.name, self.email, self.phone)
 ```

-Now that we have the engine, use the metadata `create_all` method to actually create the database - if working on a mac, run this from the command line using ipython, if working from a PC just append this line to the .py file that we are building here:
+Now that we have the engine, use the metadata `create_all` method to actually create the database - if working on a mac, run this from the terminal using iPython, if working from a PC just append this line to the .py file that we are building here:

 ```
 Base.metadata.create_all(engine)